-- Explain Mendel's law of segregation and independent assortment in terms of genetics and the events of meiosis - Use the forked-line method and the probability rules to calculate the probability of genotypes and phenotypes from multiple gene crosses - Explain the effect of linkage and recombination on gamete genotypes - Explain the phenotypic outcomes of epistatic effects between genes
+- Explain Mendel's law of segregation and independent assortment in terms of genetics and the events of meiosis - Use the forked-line method and the probability rules to calculate the probability of genotypes and phenotypes from multiple gene crosses - · Explain the effect of linkage and recombination on gamete genotypes - Explain the phenotypic outcomes of epistatic effects between genes

 Mendel generalized the results of his pea-plant experiments into four postulates, some of which are sometimes called "laws," that describe the basis of dominant and recessive inheritance in diploid organisms.
-As you have learned, more complex extensions of Mendelism exist that do not exhibit the same F2 phenotypic ratios (3:1).
+As you have learned, more complex extensions of Mendelism exist that do not exhibit the same F_2 phenotypic ratios (3:1).
+Nevertheless, these laws summarize the basics of classical genetics.